-The SBA states that approximately 67% of immigrant businesses got their starting capital from family, friends, and personal finances.
+The SBA states that approximately two-thirds of immigrant businesses got their starting capital from family, friends, and personal finances.
 Thus family and friends are a good option for funding in the form of a loan or investment.

 But, just like taking a loan from a bank, ensure you have an explicit agreement in writing involving all parties.
 Ensure that both parties understand what the funding entails to protect the business in case of any eventualities.

 Most importantly, move carefully and don’t force your family and friends to fund your new business.
 They must be willing to back your new venture.

 Starting a crowdfunding campaign for your small business may be more significant than expected.
 Crowdfunding is a unique way of sourcing financing without having debts or selling a part of your business.

 Crowdfunding is based on a reward system where you gift your investors with rewards that will motivate them to put money into your business.
 Nevertheless, having a crowdfunding campaign brings awareness to your company, and you’ll receive feedback that will help improve your business.